ataraxao/drex/Introduction.md

 Today, there is no constructed dock.
 People line up on the shore claiming to be viable partners with “ships.”
 Because counterparties cannot closely inspect the real ships moored off in the distance, claimants adopt superficial, mimetic signs to signal they have a ship in waiting (curated photo albums, rented cars, adopted mannerisms).
 In this chaotic environment, the swiftest "least worst" signal becomes *fame and social proof*.
 This is a highly inefficient market plagued by the "Lemons Problem."

 ### The Passenger's Adaptation: Behavioral Stress Testing
-To survive the Lemons Problem on the "Beach," counterparties have developed a high-friction filtering adaptation colloquially known as the **"shit test."** Because a person cannot verify the existence or seaworthiness of another’s Ship, they instead introduce friction.
+To survive the Lemons Problem on the "Beach," counterparties have developed a high-friction filtering adaptation colloquially known as the **"shit test"** (behavorial stress testing).
+Because a person cannot verify the existence or seaworthiness of another’s Ship, they instead introduce friction.
 These are impromptu, arbitrary stress tests designed to introduce unnecessary difficulty into the interaction, attempting to force the claimant to drop their mimetic facade and reveal some measure of their baseline competency.

 While this heuristic succeeds in intimidating and filtering out some fake claimants, it creates a massive false-positive problem.
-Genuine, highly competent partners—people who actually possess the resources and discipline to run a Ship—often have low tolerance for arbitrary friction and disrespect.
-The "shit test" successfully repels the imposters, but it simultaneously annoys and repels the exact real partners the counterparty is trying to find.
+Genuine, high-agency partners—people who actually possess the resources and discipline to run a Ship—often have low tolerance for arbitrary friction and disrespect.
+The behavorial stress testing successfully repels the imposters, but it simultaneously annoys and repels the exact real partners the counterparty is trying to find.
 Consequently, the Beach remains a hostile, low-trust environment crippled by deadweight loss.

 ### The Solution (The Clearinghouse)
 The second half of the solution is the Clearinghouse—the metaphorical "Dock."
 The Dock provides the visibility required to bypass behavioral stress testing entirely.
 1. Prospective partners gather at the Dock to inspect the Ships (verified CWA term sheets backed by proof of capital).
-2. Because the financial competency is already mathematically verified, the "shit test" becomes obsolete.
+2. Because the financial competency is already mathematically verified, behavorial stress testing becomes obsolete.
 The parties can simply interview each other for actual soft-skills compatibility.
 3. If there is a mutual fit, the parties execute the CWA.

 ---